-If you’ve injured your shoulder and need rotator cuff surgery, visit the orthopedic experts at Metro Orthopedics & Sports Therapy in Silver Spring, Maryland.
+If you’ve injured your shoulder and need rotator cuff surgery, visit the orthopedic experts at Metro Orthopedics & Sports Therapy in Potomac, Maryland.
 They offer cutting-edge rotator cuff surgery options, such as arthroscopy, to deliver optimal results and quicker recovery.
 Don’t let a shoulder injury keep you from your favorite activities and sports.
 Get effective treatment today: Call or book an appointment using the online scheduling tool.

 The rotator cuff is the name of the four muscles that meet as tendons in your shoulder and hold your arm in place in your ball-and-socket shoulder joint.

 Between the rotator cuff and the bone of your shoulder above it, there’s a lubricating sac called a bursa, which allows smooth, gliding motion.
 The rotator cuff provides stability and allows the large range of motion of the shoulder joint.

 The physicians at Metro Orthopedics & Sports Therapy suggest rotator cuff surgery when you have an injury that doesn’t respond to less invasive treatment methods, and you still experience pain.
 Some of the signs that surgery is necessary includes: